shakedzy/dython/README.md

 Dython was designed with analysis usage in mind - meaning ease-of-use, functionality and readability are the core values of this library.
 Production-grade performance, on the other hand, were not considered.

-_________

-### Version 0.5.0 is under way!
-Work on the next version of Dython has begun.
-This includes fixes to open bugs, new features and a deterministic explicit API (removal of `kwargs` from methods).
-You can check project's status on the [Version 0.5.0 Project Page](https://github.com/shakedzy/dython/projects/1).

-Bugs and features added from this point forward will be considered, but not guaranteed, to be a part of the new version.

-If you'd like to contribute, please see how on [CONTRIBUTING.md](https://github.com/shakedzy/dython/blob/master/CONTRIBUTING.md).

-_________

 ## Documentation:
 Modules documentation can be found on [shakedzy.xyz/dython](http://shakedzy.xyz/dython)